DreamSmooth: Improving Model-based Reinforcement Learning via Reward Smoothing: Conclusion

 \subsubsection{Acknowledgments}

 This work was supported in part by the BAIR Industrial Consortium, an ONR DURIP grant, Komatsu, and InnoHK Centre for Logistics Robotics.
-We would like to thank all members of the Berkeley Robot Learning lab for their insightful feedback.
+We would like to thank Seohong Park for proofreading our proof and all members of the Berkeley Robot Learning lab for their insightful feedback.